Professional Doctorate in Physical Therapy (D.P.T.)

 The program is 99 credits.

 There are a limited number of merit scholarships and assistantships available each year.
 These awards cover only part of the tuition.
 All applicants are automatically considered for scholarships at the time of application review.
 Due to limited funding, only complete applicants received by the application deadline will be considered for such awards.
+Thus, it is critical that applicants take the GRE (and/or TOEFL if applicable) well before the application deadline to allow for 6 weeks for SNHS to receive official scores.
+Additionally, applicants must submit their grade report for the fall semester as soon as it is available to expedite the application process since the official transcript will not arrive until after the deadline.
 Students do not need to submit a special application for scholarships.
 Accepted students will be notified of such scholarships in the letter of admission.
-Graduate assistantships are awarded to students who have been enrolled for a period of time and who demonstrate outstanding academic achievement.
+Graduate assistantships are awarded to students who have been enrolled for a period of time and who demonstrate outstanding academic achievement and skill sets needed by faculty.

 A minimum grade point average of 3.0 in the science prerequisite courses and an overall minimum grade point average of 3.0 are required.
 These GPAs should include all repeated and failed courses.
-A student can only retake two prerequisite courses to improve the GPA and the second grades earned in each class are averaged with the first grades that the student achieved.
+It is expected that grades of B or better have been earned in each prereq course.
+However, a student may only retake two prerequisite courses to improve the GPA and the second grades earned in each class are averaged with the first grades.
 If either your prereq or overall GPA is not 3.0, your application will not be accepted/processed.
-Contact the SNHS Office of Admission at 617-521-2605 if you have specific questions.

 At least 30 hours of documented physical therapy or physical rehabilitation experience(paid or volunteer) is required.